Budgeting stylesBY Robert Graham

 The downside to this style is primarily that it is a larger commitment both upfront and on an ongoing basis that some other approaches.
 It’s also easy to fall behind and get discouraged.

 This is popular in certain personal finance circles and it usually relies on software, but it could also be implemented by hand or in a spreadsheet.
 You set target budgets for spending categories and the system alerts you proactively if you exceed your spending or a threshold set a little below your target so you can adjust your spending appropriately.

-This approach works better for experienced and already disciplined people and for those with minimal variable expenses or income.
+This approach works better for experienced and disciplined people.
+It also works for those with minimal variable expenses or income.
 It can be a nice system for students with minimal income and disciplined spending (no debt spending!)

 The system might be automated software, but you could also implement checkpoints on certain days of the week or month to checkpoint your transactions and “alert” yourself.

-Sometimes people choose to zero-based budget their income before it comes in, but they use alerts to manage the spending for most categories.
+You can use alerts to manage the spending for most categories with a hybrid approach the zero-based budgeting.
 It’s not terribly important to track transactions is static categories like a mortgage if you are experienced with budgeting and comfortable with building these systems for yourself.
 Then you can setup your overall budget numbers for categories and use alerts and automation to watch bills and variable categories for variance or higher than anticipated spend.
 The more granular the alerts — e.g. each day on a monthly run rate basis — the better understanding, control, and ability to adjust you allow yourself.